ejsung/ejsung.github.io/_pages/about.md

 permalink: /about/
 ---

 I graduated with a Bachelor of Science in mathematics and a minor in geology from Tulane University in May 2020.
 Then I graduated with a Master of Science in applied mathematics from Tulane University in May 2021.
-Currently, I am a first year Ph.D. student in the applied mathematics program at the University of Arizona.
+Currently, I am a second year Ph.D. student in the applied mathematics program at the University of Arizona.

 <img align="right" width="300" height="500" src="/assets/images/texas_hiking_pic.jpg" title="This is me hiking on Enchanted Rock in Texas.
 The Texas BBQ afterwards was amazing.
 Would recommend getting the whole smoked ribeye.">